t-nates/t-nates/README.md

 ## About Me

 IT Support professional based in Nairobi with a genuine curiosity about how systems work and a hands-on approach to building real skills.
-My background spans end-user support, Active Directory administration, and Identity & Access Management — experience I carry into a homelab where I simulate enterprise scenarios, document everything, and build a portfolio that reflects actual work, not just theory.
+My background spans end-user support, Active Directory administration, and Identity & Access Management, experience I carry into a homelab where I simulate enterprise scenarios, document everything, and build a portfolio that reflects actual work, not just theory.
-I take initiative without waiting to be asked, work well independently, and treat every lab exercise like a production ticket.
+I take initiative without waiting to be asked, work well independently without need for supervision, and treat every lab exercise like an active enterprise duty with SLAs to live up to.
-Currently pursuing a BSc in Computer Science alongside CompTIA Network+ and SAL1 certifications — deepening the foundation while working toward becoming a well-rounded Helpdesk Engineer ready for enterprise environments.
+Currently pursuing a BSc in Computer Science alongside CompTIA Network+ and SAL1 certifications, deepening the foundations while working towards becoming a well-rounded Helpdesk Engineer ready for enterprise environments.

 ### What I bring:
 - Hands-on IAM & Active Directory experience